stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: Why should I mint a TipsyTiger?
         title_align: left
         content: >
           Flip, sell, trade.
-The TipsyTiger collection will be a top-tier NFT with its impeccable intrinsic value.
+The TipsyTiger collection is a top-tier NFT with its impeccable intrinsic value.
 Do what your heart desires:

           *   Flip TipsyTiger NFT for a quick profit but lose access to the